 Our first daughter had great sleep habits, but she was not the quietest toddler!
 In order to preserve the noise for our newborn, we started her with this sound machine during crib training.
 It instantly calms her and puts her to sleep!
 Super cheap, various sound settings, and serves as her night light as well!
 We still use it for all naps and bedtime at 15 months.
+Our favorite sound machine, Dreamegg, also comes in a portable version.
+We have one of these for our diaper bag that travels everywhere!
+If you are on vacation or need a pop up nap somewhere, this is the perfect solution.

 Both my girls are in the stage of always telling me when it is “dark” or when it is “sunny.”
 We got the same blackout curtains for each of their rooms to ensure that during sleep time, it was always “dark.”
 I only got one panel for each window, and they have stayed in excellent condition despite little hands pulling on them all the time.